Botanical Name: Andrographis paniculata nees

 Parts Used: Aerial parts

-Andrographis paniculata nees grows wild mostly in the tropical and moist deciduous forest of Southeast Asia & India.
-Kalmegh is an annual plant that has small sharp branches, most often winged towards the apical region.
-The leaves of the plant are 5 to 10 cm long, flowers are tiny in a panicle.
+Andrographis paniculata nees grows wild mostly in tropical and moist deciduous forest of south east Asia & India.
+Kalmegh is as annual plant which has small shar branches, most often winged towards the apical region.
+The leaves of the plant are 5 to 10 cm long, flowers are tiny in panicle.
 The fruits of the plant are 18to 20 mm longer and 3 to 4 mm broad.
-The plant has a very light odor, but the taste is bitter.
+Plant has very light odor, but taste is bitter.
 Stems are soft and can be broken easily.
-It is popular as “Kalmegh” across the Asian subcontinent.
-Once upon a time, it was well esteemed as a bitter tonic in India.
-Overexploitation of plant make it scarce and it has become expensive across the market.
-It is sold as such in dry form; sometimes the leaves get separated, exposing the black twigs
+It is popular as “Kalmegh” across Asian subcontinent.
+Once upon a time it was well esteemed as bitter tonic in India.
+Over exploitation of plant make it scarce and it has become expensive across the market.
+It is sold as such in dry form; sometimes the leaves get separated, exposing the black twigs.

 How to use:

 There are different ways to use powdered herb.

 Food Preparation: You can add powdered herbs to any super food, herbal smoothie, sauces, spreads and even cookies.
 Also for children, you can mix powdered herbs with honey or glycerin to make a paste.
 The thicker the paste, the more potent and herbal in taste.
 The sweet taste of honey and glycerin will help the medicine go down.
 This method is also known as "Electuaries".